isomerpages/moe-commonwealthsec/_steward-leader/CCE/Sexuality Education.md

 the unpleasant consequences that may arise from such experimentation.
 The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.
-Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a sdivong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.&nbsp;
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.&nbsp;
 <br>